rheeca/farm-game/README.md

 * The forest map has more plants that can be foraged and used for crafting.
 To gather wood from trees, an axe must be equipped.
 * The animal map has chickens and cows that the player can interact with to show a heart.
 Chickens walk randomly around the map.
 * Sleeping refreshes the resources in the forest.

+### Farming
+* Seeds can only be planted on tillable land on the farm map.
+* The hoe tool must first be used to till the grassland.
+The resulting tilled plot can be watered and a seed can be planted in it.
+* The plant will grow the next day and can be harvested.

 ## Credits
 Art: _Sprout Lands_ (c) [Cup Nooble](https://cupnooble.itch.io/)